turingschool/front-end-curriculum/lessons/module-2/test-driven-development.md

 ```

 **Update package.json**:
 Finally, we need to tell our package.json what to do when we want to run our tests.
 You'll notice there is a section within our `package.json` file called `scripts`.
-This is where our node app goes to figure out if the command we told it to execute from our terminal exists in our application.
+This is where our node app goes to figure out if the command we told it to execute from our terminal exists in within our application.
 Right now, we should have the following unhelpful line of code:

 ```js
 "scripts": {